About Carlos

 —Seen and Heard International

-Carlos Ágreda is a Colombian conductor whose rising international career has earned acclaim across important stages in the United States, Europe, and Latin America.
-Recognized for his expressive musicality and compelling leadership both on and off the podium, Ágreda was named a Dudamel Fellow with the Los Angeles Philharmonic for the 2023/24 season and Associate Conductor of Carnegie Hall’s National Youth Orchestra of the USA.
+Carlos Ágreda is a Colombian orchestra conductor whose rapidly rising international career has earned early acclaim on major stages across the United States, Europe, and Latin America.
+Recognized for his expressive musicality and leadership both on and off the podium, Carlos was named a Dudamel Fellow with the Los Angeles Philharmonic for the 2023–24 season and served as Associate Conductor of Carnegie Hall’s NYO National Youth Orchestra of the USA.

-Carlos has led his country's foremost orchestras, including the National Symphony Orchestra of Colombia, the Bogotá Philharmonic, the Medellín Philharmonic, and the Colombian Youth Philharmonic, with highlights such as acclaimed performances at Germany’s Rheingau Musik Festival.
+Carlos has led Colombia’s foremost orchestras, including the National Symphony Orchestra of Colombia, the Bogotá Philharmonic, the Medellín Philharmonic, and the Filarmónica Joven de Colomba including a national tour with this orchestra and acclaimed performances at Germany’s Rheingau Musik Festival.
 He has also appeared with the Los Angeles Philharmonic, BBC Philharmonic, Opera Philadelphia, Manchester Camerata, Curtis Opera Theatre, Teatro Municipal de Lima, and Teatro Colón in Bogotá, among others.
-He has collaborated with leading conductors including Gustavo Dudamel, Juanjo Mena, Andrés Orozco-Estrada, Zubin Mehta, Sir Andrew Davis, Simone Young, Michael Tilson Thomas, Cristian Măcelaru, and Leonard Slatkin.
+He has collaborated with distinguished conductors including Gustavo Dudamel, Juanjo Mena, Andrés Orozco-Estrada, Zubin Mehta, Sir Andrew Davis, Simone Young, Michael Tilson Thomas, Cristian Măcelaru, and Leonard Slatkin.
 Upcoming engagements include debuts with the Cincinnati Symphony Orchestra and the Orquesta Sinfónica de Concepción (Chile).

-A graduate of the Curtis Institute of Music, where he studied under Yannick Nézet-Séguin, Ágreda also holds a master’s degree in conducting from the Royal Northern College of Music (UK).
-At just 22, he advanced to the third round of the Cadaqués International Conducting Competition, and in 2022 received a prize at the International Conducting Competition Rotterdam, conducting the Rotterdam Philharmonic and the Orchestra of the 18th Century.
+A graduate of the Curtis Institute of Music, where he studied under Yannick Nézet-Séguin, Carlos also holds a master’s degree in conducting from the Royal Northern College of Music (UK).
+At age 22, he advanced to the third round of the Cadaqués International Conducting Competition, and in 2022 received a prize at the International Conducting Competition Rotterdam, conducting both the Rotterdam Philharmonic and the Orchestra of the Eighteenth Century.

-Ágreda’s repertoire spans from 18th- to 20th-century symphonic works to opera, choral music, and a broad range of contemporary, electronic music and improvisation, and the music of the Americas.
-A committed advocate for new music, he is also an award-winning composer and arranger, and has conducted more than fifty world premieres.
+Carlos interests in repertoire spans the core symphonic European tradition of the eighteenth through twentieth centuries, as well as opera, choral repertoire, and a wide spectrum of contemporary, electronic, and improvised music, with a particular commitment to music of the Americas.
+A dedicated advocate for new music, he is also an award-winning composer and arranger and has conducted more than fifty world premieres.
 He has been featured at leading contemporary music festivals, including the Cabrillo Festival of Contemporary Music.